-Payback Period is the time it takes to recover your investment in acquiring that customer.
+The payback period is the time it takes to recover your investment in acquiring that customer.

 Let’s assume a 100% gross margin (GM%):

-If you’re selling without funding or you’re building your business but don’t have the deep pockets of a venture capital firm, 3 to 6 months is typically the time period that people can make work.
+If you’re selling without funding or building your business but don’t have the deep pockets of a venture capital firm, 3 to 6 months is typically the time period that people can make work.

 My first business experience:

-When I was building my first business selling to small businesses, I counted on a 1 year payback period.
+When I was building my first business selling to small businesses, I counted on a 1-year payback period.
 That may seem crazy to you, but with almost no funding at all (We’re just talking a little bit of friends and family money), I built that business into several millions of dollars of recurring revenue!